 Plugs and outlets were plentiful and well-placed throughout the room.
 There were outlets near the beds and universal plugs and USB charging ports at the large desk surface.

 Snack and Minibar (3/5)

 The Andaz provided a Keurig coffee machine with pods.
 I don’t like Keurig or their pods, so I’d like to see the Andaz use Nespresso if they are going to continue to provide in-room coffee.
 After asking, the staff did provide me with some extra water and a few pieces of fruit.
 As a Hyatt Globalist these items should be provided without my asking, so that was a miss.

 There is no lounge at the Andaz Wall Street so I was given complimentary breakfast in their restaurant.
-I found the menu offerings rather limited and boring.
-I think they keep the menu limited because there is a breakfast buffet.
+The menu offerings were rather limited and boring.
+Perhaps they keep the menu limited because there is a breakfast buffet.